sts10/sts10.github.io/_posts/2019-04-08-terminal-redox-alacritty.markdown

 > Alacritty has many great features, but not every feature from every other terminal.
 This could be for a number of reasons, but sometimes it's just not a good fit for Alacritty.
 This means you won't find things like tabs or splits (which are best left to a window manager or terminal multiplexer) nor niceties like a GUI config editor.

+I was able to replace iTerm2 with Alacritty fully on my work Mac, so if you don't love [having to update your terminal emulator all the time](https://twitter.com/schwanksta/status/1115679910826262528), _and_ can do without tabs or splits, give it a shot!

 ### Alacritty installation options

 On MacOS, I build Alacritty from source.
 You can find their [official instructions on how to build from source on GitHub](https://github.com/jwilm/alacritty/blob/master/INSTALL.md).
 But if you're on a Mac and have Rust already installed, I'm pretty sure [all you have to do](https://github.com/jwilm/alacritty/blob/master/INSTALL.md#macos) is clone down the repo, run `make app`, then move the binary to your Applications directory: `cp -r target/release/osx/Alacritty.app /Applications/`.